 Hartman had starred in the brief Bewitched spin-off Tabitha and starred as Neely O'Hara in Valley of the Dolls.
 She also appeared in the 1984 film, Where the Boys Are and starred in the role of Ciji Dunne on the CBS show Knots Landing.
-When her character was killed off, fans went crazy and she was brought back as new character Cathy Geary Rush.
+When her character was killed off the show, fans went crazy, so she was brought back as new character Cathy Geary Rush.

 After living in Los Angeles, California, the couple relocated to Nashville in 2002 following the birth of their daughter, Lily Pearl Black.